Ankushgdg/DSS-practise/README.md

-# DSS-practise
+# DSS-practice
-Hi DSS july-22 batch This is Practise Time
+Hi DSS july-22 batch This is Practice Time.